-These healthier peanut butter banana oatmeal bars taste like a peanut butter chocolate chip oatmeal cookie and are easy to make with just 8 ingredients.
+These healthy peanut butter banana chocolate chip oatmeal bars are easy to make with just 8 ingredients in 30 minutes.

-These peanut butter banana oatmeal bars are the perfect healthy treat for the whole family.
+These peanut butter banana oatmeal bars make the perfect healthy sweet treat for the whole family.

-Made with just 8 ingredients and minimal effort, these bars are perfect for when you want something sweet that’s quick and easy to prepare.
+Made with just 8 ingredients and minimal effort, these bars are great for when you’re craving something sweet that’s quick and easy to prepare.

-I’ve you’re looking for a more decadent version of this recipe, try my oatmeal cookie bars.
+I’ve you’re looking for a more decadent version of this recipe, try my vegan oatmeal cookie bars.

 - Peanut Butter: Use natural peanut butter.
-You can substitute almond butter to make them peanut free or sunflower seed butter to make them nut-free.
+You can substitute almond butter or cashew butter to make them peanut free or sun butter or tahini to make them nut-free.

 - Maple Syrup: Use pure maple syrup or substitute agave syrup.